 The ADF COSMO-RS (COnductor like Screening MOdel for Realistic Solvents) program is a program that can be used for calculating thermodynamic properties of (mixed) fluids.
-The COSMO-RS method was developed by Klamt and coworkers [1-3 (page 75)].
-On the basis of the framework of COSMO-RS, Lin and Sandler [8 (page 75)] suggested a variation, the COSMO-SAC (where SAC denotes segment activity coefficient) model.
+The COSMO-RS method was developed by Klamt and coworkers123.
+On the basis of the framework of COSMO-RS, Lin and Sandler6 suggested a variation, the COSMO-SAC (where SAC denotes segment activity coefficient) model.
 There are different implementations of COSMO-RS and COSMO-SAC or derivatives, and different parametrizations.
-The implementation of COSMO-RS in ADF is described in Ref.
-[4 (page 75)], which is based on the COSMO-RS method developed by Klamt et al. [2 (page 75)].
-The implementation of COSMO-SAC 2013-ADF in ADF is based on the COSMO-SAC model developed by Xiong et al. [9 (page 75)].
-The implementation of COSMO-SAC 2016-ADF in ADF is based on the COSMO-SAC model developed by Hsieh et al. [7 (page 75)], but the parameters in COSMO-SAC 2016-ADF were optimized by Chen et al., like in [10 (page 75)], for use with ADF.
+The implementation of COSMO-RS in ADF is described in Ref.4, which is based on the COSMO-RS method developed by Klamt et al.2.
+The implementation of COSMO-SAC 2013-ADF in ADF is based on the COSMO-SAC model developed by Xiong et al.7.
+The implementation of COSMO-SAC 2016-ADF were optimized by Chen et al., like in8, for use with ADF.
+The implementation of COSMO-SAC DHB-ADF in ADF is based on the COSMO-SAC-DHB model developed by Chen et al.9, but the parameters were reoptimized by Chen et al. for use with ADF.

-An alternative to COSMO-SAC or COSMO-RS based methods is the UNIFAC (UNIQUAC Functional-group Activity Coefficients) method, which was developed by Fredenslund, Jones, and Prausnitz, see [11 (page 75)].
-The empirical UNIFAC method is a group contribution based method to predict activitity coefficients and other thermodynamic properties, in which the group specific parameters and are parametrized against a large data base.
+An alternative to COSMO-SAC or COSMO-RS based methods is the UNIFAC (UNIQUAC Functional-group Activity Coefficients) method, which was developed by Fredenslund, Jones, and Prausnitz, see10.
+The empirical UNIFAC method is a group contribution based method to predict activity coefficients and other thermodynamic properties, in which the group specific parameters and are parametrized against a large data base.
 The implementation in ADF uses to so called original UNIFAC parameters.